markuadoc/markua-spec/spec.md

     # meaning is understood by the Markua Processor to insert the chapter title
     # and the page number respectively.
 Arrays are comma-separated, since
     # making them space-separated would result in too many false-positives
-    # which would require quoted strings to avoid.
+    # which would require quoted strings to avoid...

     ebook: [chapter-title, page-number]